-What opportunities does Mexico have for the first North American Mayors Summit in Los Cabos?
+Opportunities in the first North American Mayors Summit in Los Cabos

 Today, cities are increasingly important players in the era of globality.
 Only 600 cities represent more than 60% of the world's GDP.
 The 21st century will witness a growing and irreversible participation of local governments in the international agenda.